0.06 x LED quantity = output current

 Our first step is to tell HyperHDR what type of LEDs we have, and how many there are.
 Select LED hardware in the side menu.
 This should open up the LED controller menu.

 Once you’ve selected your controller type, you need to enter the number of LEDs on your strip in both the Hardware LED count and Maximum LED count boxes.
-Confirm your jumper wire is connected to GPIO 18 and that 18 is selected in the GPIO number box, and then click Save settings.
+Confirm your jumper wire is connected to GPIO 18 and that 18 is selected in the GPIO number box, then click Save settings.

 Next, select LED layout at the top of the page.